rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 One of the main purposes of the fellowship is to integrate new members into the core EA community at Yale.
 To this end, social events are pretty essential.

-**Initiation.** As part of the fellowship, we had an “initiation” event on the first weekend of the program.
+<u>**Initiation.**</u> As part of the fellowship, we had an “initiation” event on the first weekend of the program.
 This was framed as being “mandatory” and was pretty well attended.
 The initiation was a chill mixer taking place in a dorm common room.
 Beverages and snacks were served and we played a few games, including name games and ice-breaker games like “two truths and a lie.”

-**Other social events.** Throughout the semester, we invited the fellows to all YEA social events but it was pretty rare that any fellows attended.
+<u>**Other social events.**</u> Throughout the semester, we invited the fellows to all YEA social events but it was pretty rare that any fellows attended.
 In their evaluation survey responses, fellows seemed to suggest that actually wanted to be more of a part of the community, but just didn’t have the time.
 There’s some room for improvement on this front!

 **Workshops**